microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/levelup/_index.md

 ![LevelUp Deployment Diagram](levelup-diagram.png)

 The following README will guide you on how to automatically deploy an ArcBox for use with the Azure Arc-enabled SQL Servers LevelUp training.
+This lab environment setup will take around 35 minutes to complete.

 ArcBox LevelUp edition is a special “flavor” of ArcBox that is intended for users who want to experience Azure Arc-enabled SQL servers’ capabilities in a sandbox environment.
 The screenshot below shows the layout of the lab environment.